The Basics: What is CheaterReport.com?

 Don’t be deterred, as you can still hold an individual poster liable, if you are able to identify them.
 One popular option is to issue a subpoena to the Internet Service Provider (ISP) asking them to provide you with the identity or IP address of the malicious poster in question.
 However, since most Internet-related defamation claims are brought under state law, they will require the issuance of a subpoena at the state level.

-Cleveland and Northeast Ohio-based attorney Aaron Minc and his team at Minc, LLC will help to identify the forum where the offending individual is located and formulate a strategic game-plan in order to hold them liable and permanently remove the content.
+The attorneys at Minc Law will help to identify the forum where the offending individual is located and formulate a strategic game-plan in order to hold them liable and permanently remove the content.
 In Ohio, one remedy for injured parties is a court-ordered injunction, forcing the author of defamatory content to remove it and refrain from any future postings.

 If you’re unable to hold an individual user liable for a defamatory post, there are several exceptions to the CDA enabling you to compel a website to remove certain types of content.
 Such exceptions include: